Louise Mensch: Drug use

-Mensch has also commented, on BBC TV's Question Time during a debate on calls to decriminalise hard drugs, about taking hard drugs in her twenties, and subsequently told the press, in 2012: It is something that I regret incredibly, that, in my youth, I messed with my brain.
-I said 'we all do stupid things when we are young'.
-It's had long-term mental health effects on me.
-My mind is messed up after taking hard drugs.
+Mensch has also commented, on BBC TV's Question Time during a debate on calls to decriminalise hard drugs, about taking hard drugs in her twenties, and subsequently told the press, in 2012: "It is something that I regret incredibly, that in my youth ...
+I messed with my brain.
+I said we all do stupid things when we are young.
+It's had long-term mental health effects on me."